 There are too many variables in the design of floating shelves to fully automate their price.
 Contact Dunsmuir Cabinets at firstname.lastname@example.org for an estimate of these and other unique pieces.

 The premium standard for wood finishing in North America is a professionally applied catalyzed conversion varnish – formerly our standard finish.
 In the winter of 2016, we began production with a far superior paint finish called 2K Acrylic Polyurethane, an industrial paint primarily used in aerospace and marine design to resist heat, chemicals and humidity.
 Our painters developed a three stage process using only 2K sealer, primer and top coat.
 This process ensures adhesion and provides a silky smooth finish highly resistant to water, heat, abrasion and the most challenging kitchen stains.
 This finish also resists discoloration or yellowing due to UV light and age -- even in demanding conditions.
 By introducing this finish, we offer not only the highest performing paint in kitchen design but also one that is environmentally safe.
 2K polyurethanes do not use formaldehyde resins and do not omit harmful odors after catalyzing.
 There is one disadvantage with 2K polyurethanes; while they are much less likely to be damaged, they are more difficult to repair.

-Will call orders may be picked up in Arlington, Washington.
-Certain orders and materials may also be picked up, in the Los Angeles area, in Ontario, California.
-Please contact us at (323) 426-9062 to arrange will call.
+Will call orders may be picked up in Tacoma, Washington.
+Certain orders and materials may also be picked up, in the Los Angeles area.
+Please contact us at (323) 426-9062 to inquire about will call.

 Yes, we ship to Canada.
 Please contact us with the specifics and we can give you a shipping estimate depending on destination, weight and size of shipment.
 Your fronts are manufactured in California, and due to NAFTA there should be no tax required.